turingschool-projects/kwk-level3-swift/sessions/design_theory_slides.markdown

 # Law of Enclosure in Action

-This examples shows several levels of enclosure, which all help to clarify and streamline how we read and understand this content.
+Enclosure: help to clarify and streamline how we read and understand this content.

 ![inline](slide_images/enclosure-example.png)